anhr/commonNodeJS/player/player.md

 if ( options.guiSelectPoint ) options.guiSelectPoint.add();
 ```

 Note!
-Create instance of the <b>GuiSelectPoint</b> before all meshes, from which user can to select point.
+Create instance of the <b>GuiSelectPoint</b> before all meshes, from which user can to select point and after creating of <b>new Player</b>.

 You can see the "Meshes" folder in the upper right corner of the canvas.